Pakistan–Vietnam relations: Pakistan's counter to Indian influence in Vietnam

 Pakistan has been seriously following Vietnamese diplomacy and has a sense of wary over the development of strong ties between India and Vietnam, consequently having the potential of deteriorating relations between Pakistan and Vietnam.
 This is due to the fact that Pakistan is a long-time close ally of China, the latter of which has tense relations with Vietnam.
 Developments in Vietnam's relations with Pakistan's rival India would prove to be a major problem for Pakistan.
 To circumvent this, Pakistan's "East Asia Vision Strategy" was projected in order to balance Pakistani-Vietnamese relations.

 Pakistanis in Vietnam

 Areas with a significant population of Pakistanis in Vietnam include the cities of Hanoi and Ho Chi Minh City.

 Vietnamese in Pakistan

 Many factors contribute to the limited presence of Vietnamese communities and culture within Pakistan, most notably the latter's close relationship with China.
 Due to the absence of a strong historical connection and no close relations between the two countries (as well as the geographical distance between them), there continues to be a lack of interaction between the Vietnamese and Pakistani people (not taking into account the diasporas of both communities that are present in countries such as the United States and Canada).
 Despite this, it is not uncommon for the two communities to cross paths as Pakistan regularly hosts a respectable amount of Vietnamese tourists and small communities of Vietnamese people and cuisine can be found in Karachi.

+Pakistanis and Vietnamese in the USA (VietPak Alliance)

+Relations with the Pakistani Americans and Vietnamese Americans are very strong and involve ample amounts of bilateral cooperation.
+This is led by the VietPak alliance with founding fathers Alberto Pham (HBD!) and Taimur Butt.
+Relations are focused around frequencies in the proper sense, a large volume of herbal trade, as well as cooperation on identifying and eliminating spies.